SEND

 We are committed to creating an inclusive environment where every student can succeed, regardless of the challenges they face.

-Students who have or may have SEND are added to the schools SEND register in one of three cohorts:
+Students who have or may have SEND are added to the schools SEND support register in one of three cohorts:

 SEND Monitoring: these students are monitored to find out if they need SEND provision.
 The monitoring cohort is reviewed regularly, and students are moved up to SEND Support or taken off the Monitoring list.